 Most people leave it to the rain to wash the panels but if there have been extended periods of dry weather it is worth considering giving the panels a clean.
-It is advisable to get a professional to clean the panels to avoid getting up on the roof yourself.
-This will remove a build up of dust, dirt and bird droppings (particularly after a long dry spell).
+If there has been a dust storm or a particularly long dry summer then it is advisable to wash the solar panels down with warm water, to remove collections of dust, dirt and bird droppings.
 In small amounts these won’t have much effect on the output but over time a build up can reduce the effectiveness of the solar panel.
-Once a year or even every few years should be sufficient, as part of overall system check.

 Can I mount the panels in any direction?